 • Continued modernization of the federal apprenticeship law known as the Fitzgerald Act of 1937, which was enacted at a time when labor unions dominated the construction market.
 As a result, federal and state laws and regulations tend to favor the union style of apprenticeship programs and do not accurately reflect industry-driven programs.

-• Career and technical education (CTE) programs that provide motivated students interested in learning a trade with a course of study that combines hands-on craft training in a real-world environment with core academics and classroom learning.
+• Career and technical education programs that provide motivated students interested in learning a trade with a course of study that combines hands-on craft education in a real-world environment with core academics and classroom learning.

-• More flexible options that allow interested students to use federal tuition assistance for employer-driven education and training that results in industry-recognized and nationally portable credentials.
+• More flexible options that allow students to use federal tuition assistance for employer-driven education and development that results in industry-recognized and nationally portable credentials.

-• Inconsistent government actions that conflict with the goal of expanding job training opportunities for all Americans by denying their right to choose to train and work in the merit shop sector of the construction industry.
+• Inconsistent government actions that conflict with the goal of expanding workforce development opportunities for all Americans by denying their right to choose to learn and work in the merit shop sector of the construction industry.

-Employing a construction workforce that is safe, skilled and productive means that ABC member companies take an “all-of-the-above” approach to developing employees by using a number of flexible, competency-based and market-driven training methodologies to build their workforce and deliver value to their clients.
-Since fighting to get our first Registered Apprenticeship program approved in the 1960s, to developing the “Wheels of Learning” craft training curricula in the 1980s, to the founding of NCCER in the 1990s, ABC has been the gold standard for training in the merit shop construction industry.
+Employing a construction workforce that is safe, skilled and productive means that ABC member companies take an “all-of-the-above” approach to developing employees by using a number of flexible, competency-based and market-driven development methodologies to build their workforce and deliver value to their clients.
+Since fighting to get our first Registered Apprenticeship program approved in the 1960s, to developing the “Wheels of Learning” craft training curricula in the 1980s, to the founding of NCCER in the 1990s, ABC has been the gold standard for education and skills development in the merit shop construction industry.

-Skilled training for all career pathways in the construction industry is vital to America’s growth and prosperity.
-ABC will continue to work to ensure construction companies’ training needs are addressed.
+Developing skills for all career pathways in the construction industry is vital to America’s growth and prosperity.
+ABC will continue to work to ensure construction companies’ workforce development needs are addressed.